1111 Franklin Street

 Oakland, CA 94607

 Wendi leads research projects at the Nutrition Policy Institute and teaches at UC Berkeley's School of Public Health.
 She has dedicated her career to understanding and working to improve policies and programs that affect population health and nutrition, with a focus on eliminating health disparities and improving federal food and nutrition programs.
 She has conducted and studied interventions in schools, childcare centers, WIC, SNAP, and SNAP-Ed, and is particularly interested in the nexus of research, public policy and community-based efforts to improve health.
 She has a doctorate in public health and is a registered dietitian.

-SpecialtyFood policies and programs, food systems, children's nutrition
+SpecialtyFood policies and programs, health equity, food systems, children's nutrition

 - Fernald, LCH; Gosliner, W (2019).
 Alternatives to SNAP: Global approaches to addressing childhood poverty and food insecurity.
 American Journal of Public Health.
 109, 1668-1677.